AleksTor2208/SmoothieDelight/README.md

 ## Getting Started

 Clone repository on your computer.
-Use
+Press Start button in order to open application on localhost in debug mode.

 ### Prerequisites